The Best Electric Scooter for An 11 Year Old

 Kick Start and Speed

 It requires a kick start to start the motor.
-It has twist grip acceleration on the handlebar.
-The max speed of the scooter is 10mph.
+It has button acceleration control on the handlebar.
 There is one speed on the scooter and no variable acceleration.
 So it's on (at one speed) or off.
+The max speed is 10mph (this may be affected by the weight of the child and whether they are going up or downhill)

 There is a weight limit of 54kg.